Tosinkuzzy/alx-higher_level_programming/stack_queues/readme.md

 about all possible cases
 trongly encourage you to work together on test cases, so that you don’t miss any edge case.
 But not in the implementation of them!
+Don’t trust the user, always think about all possible edge cases